psyc201b/PSYC-201B/pages/syllabus.md

 ### Course Website
 When in doubt, the course website should be the first place you look for any logistical information!
 We'll be updating it regularly week-by-week with new **Course Topics** and **Course Labs**.
 You'll be able to *view* newly posted materials materials for each week on the website, but **you should be using the Github Classroom to submit your work to receive credit**.

-### Weekly Materials
+#### Weekly Course Topics

-You can find links to each week's materials by linking on that week from the left sidebar.
+You can find links to each week's materials by linking on that week under the *Course Topics* section from the left sidebar.
 Each week has an overview page with links to:

 - Our plan for that week's topics (subject to change)
 - 📚 links to Github Classroom assignments for that week's lecture & labs
 - A notice at the top of the page with any HWs, links, and due dates
 - Any required or suggested readings
 - Additional helpful technical resources for that week's topics

+#### Weekly Lab Materials

+In addition, we'll be adding materials for each week's lab under the *Course Labs* section.
+Like weekly course topics, we'll create Github Classroom assignments for each lab and link to them from the weekly lab overview page.

 ### Communication